blkdot/corsacv2_nft_marketplace/Hardhat/README.md

-# Corsac V2 Marketplace Hardhat Project
+# Corsac V2 NFT Marketplace Hardhat Project

 This project demonstrates a Hardhat use case.
 It comes with several contracts, a test for those contracts, a test script that deploys those contracts, and an example of a task implementation, which simply lists the available accounts.